Sri Lanka’s food is like a historical and cultural map of the island. You can sort of eat your way through the various waves of migration.

 Crispy sweet Kokis came from the Netherlands.
 Samosas and lentil dhal drifted south from India (although you’ll find more mustard seeds and heavy spices here).
 And you can buy deep-fried ‘Chinese Rolls’ from street stalls in Colombo.
 But Tamil food is something different again.

 The Tamil people have lived in Sri Lanka since around the second century BCE.
 These days, if you want proper Tamil cuisine, your best bet is the northern provinces, and especially Jaffna, although you’ll find Tamil-style restaurants all over the island.
 Sinhalese and Burgher cooking both have their charms, but if you want real heat, head north.

-Here’s our beginner’s guide to Tamil cuisine.
+Our beginner’s guide to Tamil food

 What makes Tamil food amazing?